timdorr/tesla-api/docs/api-basics/products.md

 # Products

-A logged in user may have multiple energy products (Powerwalls, Solar installations, etc.) under their account.
+A logged in user may have multiple Tesla Energy products (Powerwalls, Solar installations, etc.) under their account (congrats on being rich!).

 ## GET `/api/1/products`

-Retrieve a list of your Tesla energy products.
+Retrieve a list of your Tesla Energy products.

 The value of `energy_site_id` is used as `site_id` in the various energy product endpoints.